arkency/posts/posts/2014-11-09-dont-forget-about-eager-load-when-extending-autoload.md

 If all that was for one class, that wouldn't be much problem.
 But with some legacy rails applications I've seen them adding lot more directories to `config.autoload_paths`.
-And **not a single class from that directories is eager loaded on production**.
-That can hurt the performance of few initial requests after deploy that will need to dynamicaly load some of the classes. **This can be especially painful when you practice continuous deployment.
+And **not a single class from those directories is eager loaded on production**.
+That can hurt the performance of few initial requests after deploy that will need to dynamicaly load some of these classes. **This can be especially painful when you practice continuous deployment.
 We don't want our customers to be affected by our deploys.**

-## How can we fix it
+## How can we fix it?

 There is another, less known rails configuration called `config.eager_load_paths` that we can use to achieve our goals.